OWASP/www-project-secure-headers/tab_technical.md

 # Technical Resources

-This section cover a list of tools to analyze, develop and administrate HTTP secure headers in order to help achieve more secure and trustworthy web systems.
+This section covers a list of tools to analyze, develop and administrate HTTP secure headers to help achieve more secure and trustworthy web systems.

 Analysis Tools	Reference
 hsecscan